-- 2 the budget director shall notify each agency.
-Upon receipt of the notification, the agency shall adjust the - 3 operating budget for the program to reflect the available revenue as determined by the budget director. - (b) Until the programs or credits described in subsections (3)(b) and (3)(d) are established, the funding must be used exclusively for the purposes described in subsections (3)(a) and (3)(c). - (5) The phrase "trended traditional level of appropriation", as used in subsection (3)(c), means the appropriation amounts, including supplemental appropriations, as those amounts were set based on eligibility standards, services authorized, and payment amount during the past five biennial budgets. - (6) The department of public health and human services may adopt rules to implement this section." - 11 Section 88.
-Section 53-21-1207, MCA, is amended to read: - "53-21-1207.
+- 26 (d)(C) an offset to loss of revenue to the general fund as a result of new tax credits; and - 27 (e)(D) grants to schools for suicide prevention activities, for the biennium beginning July 1, 2017. - 28 (4) (a) On or before July 1, the budget director shall calculate a balance required to sustain each program in subsection (3) for each fiscal year of the biennium.
+If the budget director certifies that the reserve balance will be sufficient, then the agencies may expend the revenue for the programs as appropriated.
+If the budget director determines that the reserve balance of the revenue will not support the level of appropriation, the budget director shall notify each agency.
+Upon receipt of the notification, the agency shall adjust the operating budget for the program to reflect the available revenue as determined by the budget director. (b) Until the programs or credits described in subsections (3)(b) and (3)(d)-(3)(C) are established, the funding must be used exclusively for the purposes described in subsections SUBSECTION (3)(a) and (3)(c).
+(5) The phrase "trended traditional level of appropriation", as used in subsection (3)(c), means the appropriation amounts, including supplemental appropriations, as those amounts were set based on eligibility standards, services authorized, and payment amount during the past five biennial budgets.
+(6)(5) The department of public health and human services may adopt rules to implement this section."
+Section 84.
+Section 53-21-1207, MCA, is amended to read: "53-21-1207.
 Mental health services special revenue account.
-(1) There is a mental health services special revenue account within the state special revenue fund established in 17-2-102. - (2) The account consists of:

-- (a) money transferred into the account as provided in 50-46-345; and - 16 (b) money appropriated by the legislature. - 17 (3) Money in the account must be used by the department to pay for services provided by behavioral 18 health peer support specialists pursuant to 53-6-101."
+(1) There is a mental health services special revenue account within the state special revenue fund established in 17-2-102.
+(2) The account consists of: (a) money transferred into the account as provided in 50-46-345; and (b) money appropriated by the legislature.
+(3) Money in the account must be used by the department to pay for services provided by behaviora health peer support specialists pursuant to 53-6-101."
+Section 85.
+Section 61-8-402, MCA, is amended to read:

-- "61-8-402.
+"61-8-402.
 Implied consent -- blood or breath tests for alcohol, blood or oral fluid for drugs, or testing for both alcohol and drugs using recognized methods for each -- refusal to submit to test -- administrative license suspension.
-(1) A person who operates or is in actual physical control of a vehicle upon ways of this state open to the public is considered to have given consent to a test or tests of the person's blood or breath for the purpose of determining any measured amount or detected presence of alcohol, or blood or oral fluid for the purpose of determining any measured amount or detected presence of drugs in the person's body. - (2) (a) The test or tests must be administered at the direction of a peace officer when:
+(1) A person who operates or is in actual physical control of a vehicle upon ways of this state open to the public is considered to have given consent to a test or tests of the person's blood or breath for the purpose of determining any measured amount or detected presence of alcohol, or blood